20 out of 23 people found this review helpfulwrite a review of this game

 SummaryThe Splendors and Miseries of Liberty City

-The GoodAfter the previous game pushed the series to the limit in terms of size and variety, GTAIV comes as a successful attempt at taking the series to a new level with more detail, more realism, and more serious approach to story-telling.
+The GoodAfter the previous game pushed the series to the limit in terms of size and variety, GTA IV comes as a successful attempt at taking the series to the next level with more detail and more realism.

-While there were a lot of "cartoony" features in previous GTA games, GTAIV definitely feels more realistic.
-Not only the structure of the city, but also the nature of the missions, the story, the driving, and especially the combat, feel much more like in real life.
+While there were a lot of "cartoony" features in the previous games, GTA IV definitely feels more true to life - and hence more immersive as a virtual world.
+Not only the structure of the city, but also the nature of the missions, driving, combat, and even the story feel more realistic.
 Cops have become more intelligent, and the new system of losing wanted levels works great.
-Combat has undergone a significant improvement.
-There is a solid hand-to-hand combat system, but more importantly, the shooting has become much more enjoyable.
-The targeting works like a charm (at least with the mouse), and the new cover system adds tons of possibilities.
-While I always struggled with the shooting parts in previous GTA games, I have absolutely no complaints about the shooting here.
-There is also more shooting in this GTA, and shooting sequences tend to be longer and more detailed.
+Combat has undergone a significant improvement: there is a solid hand-to-hand combat system, but more importantly, the shooting has become much more enjoyable.
+Targeting works like a charm (at least with the mouse), and the new cover system adds tons of possibilities.
+While I always struggled with the shooting parts in previous GTA games, I have absolutely no complaints about them here.
+There is also more shooting in this GTA, and those sequences tend to be longer and more detailed.

 Adding a whole new level to the immersion in this world are the genius internet and TV.
 They have created a fully functional fictional internet for this game, complete with websites, hyperlinks, ads, e-mail, etc. You can spend hours just browsing this net.
 The amount of work put into this is simply astounding.
-The internet really gives an edge to the dark satire that is GTAIV.
-I can't even begin to describe what is laughed at at those websites - it would be simpler to tell what is not laughed at.
-Law and politics, food, tourism, fashion, love relationships - everything is mercilessly blown to pieces by the satiric machine of GTAIV.
-Same goes to the amazing TV.
+The internet really gives an edge to the dark satire that is GTA IV.
+I can't even begin to describe what those websites laugh at - it would be simpler to tell what they do not laugh at.
+Law and politics, food, tourism, fashion, love relationships - everything is mercilessly blown to pieces by this satiric machine.
+Same goes to the awesome TV.
 I remember spending a whole hour just watching TV in the first apartment I got in the game.
-Educational shows, commercials, talk shows, cartoons - everything is there, and everything is penetrated by satire.
+Educational shows, commercials, talk shows, cartoons - it's entertainment inside of entertainment.

-One of the coolest features in GTAIV is the possibility to decide the outcome of some of the missions.
-Basically, you can let Niko choose whom to kill, or choose between killing and sparing the life of the target.
-The final decision even leads to a branching story line and two different endings!
-I can only say that it's a pity they implemented this wonderful feature only in few missions; I certainly want to see more of this in the next GTA.
+A cool new feature is the possibility to decide the outcome of some of the missions.
+Basically, you can let the protagonist choose whom to kill, or choose between killing and sparing the life of the target.
+The final decision even leads to a branching storyline and two different endings.
+I can only say that it's a pity they implemented this interesting mechanic only in a few missions.

-Unlike most other reviewers, I firmly recommend the PC version of GTAIV.
-I can only testify that it ran perfectly on my almost three year old PC - but then again, some magical force seems to have been protecting me from bugs, slowdowns, and crashes lately (touch wood).
-The reason why I prefer the PC version is (beside the obvious reason that you can't install "nude strippers" and "nude hookers" mods on consoles) because no gamepads will ever be able to compete with mouse in a shooter.
+Unlike most other reviewers, I firmly recommend the PC version of GTA IV.
+I can only testify that it ran perfectly on my almost three year old PC.
+The reason why I prefer the PC version is (besides the obvious reason of being able to install "nude strippers" and "nude hookers" mods) because no gamepad will ever be able to compete with the mouse in a shooter.
 Console versions can only offer clumsy aiming with analog sticks or "automatic aiming", which takes away half of the fun.
 No, when I play a game with many shooting sequences, I want to aim with the mouse like a human being, thank you very much.

-The BadUndeniably, the weakest part of GTAIV are the missions.
+The BadUndeniably, the weakest part of GTA IV are the story missions.
 It looks like they have run out of juice here; but I certainly don't blame them.
 After all, what could they possibly invent, without repeating themselves, after the incredible variety of San Andreas?
 It was inevitable that they would go for a more realistic approach to missions: less tricks and gimmicks, more simple driving and shooting.
-GTAIV feels much more like a shooter than the previous games; most of the missions are simple assignments that boil down to "go there and do some more third-person shooting".
-While it is understandable that such style of missions goes well with the overall realistic and serious approach to the game world, anyone who had so much fun with the previous installment would be probably disappointed by the lack of variety here.
+GTA IV feels much more like a shooter than the previous games; most of the missions are simple assignments that boil down to "go there and do some more third-person shooting".
+While it is understandable that such style of missions goes well with the more serious approach to world design, anyone who had so much fun with the previous installment would probably be disappointed with the lack of variety here.

-I still feel that GTA could have gone one step further and add even more interaction to the game world.
-You still cannot enter most of the buildings, and you can only pick some small objects.
+I still feel that GTA IV could have gone a step further and add even more interaction to the game world.
+You still cannot enter most of the buildings, and it's only possible to pick up some small objects.